coinbase/build-onchain-apps/apps/build-onchain-apps/contracts/README.md

 ![Verified](./assets/verified.png)

 Forge runs your solidity script.
 In that script it tries to broadcast the transaction.
-It writes it back into the broadcast folder in a run-latest.json file. **It will also automatically verify your contract on Goerli BaseScan**.
-Learn more about scripting from [here](https://book.getfoundry.sh/tutorials/solidity-scripting)
+It writes it back into the broadcast folder in a run-latest.json file.

 ### ABI